 Say hi to him. :)

-Brief history, early 2020: I wanted to do a quick sketch of a chair in GIMP, and for no reason decided to add cat ears.
+Early 2020: I wanted to do a quick sketch of a chair in GIMP, and for no reason decided to add cat ears.
 Turned out that it looked more like a cat than a chair, so it became a cat named Chair from now on.

 Stuff I have worked on previously.
 And probably gave up on.